jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 thing if my presumption is still valid.

 So that is the tiniest version.
-And Clojure has a construct that wraps that, so you do not have to write the write the loop, or anything else.
+And Clojure has a construct that wraps that, so you do not have to write the loop, or anything else.
 You say: here is my function, apply it to the inside of that, use CAS, do the loop for me.
 And I know I will get a clear successorship there, with no race, and no conflicts.

+[ These constructs are called an "atom" in Clojure, and "swap!" is the name of the built-in function that does what is described above.
+Atoms also have a few other similar built-in functions for updating atoms.

+The STM in Clojure can update references in Clojure things called "ref"s, for which the built-in macros "sync" and "dosync" can update one or more refs in a transactional way. ]

 There is also an STM in Clojure that allows for bigger transactional kinds of modifications to occur.
 But the point is: this construct is